Grossular: Deposits

 Grossular is found in contact metamorphosed limestones with vesuvianite, diopside, wollastonite and wernerite.

 A highly sought after variety of gem garnet is the fine green Grossular garnet from Kenya and Tanzania called tsavorite.
 This garnet was discovered in the 1960s in the Tsavo area of Kenya, from which the gem takes its name.

 Viluite is a variety name of grossular; that is not a recognized mineral species.
 It is usually olive green though sometimes brownish or reddish, brought about by impurities in the crystal.
 Viluite is found associated with and is similar in appearance to vesuvianite, and there is confusion in terminology as viluite has long been used as a synonym for wiluite, a sorosilicate of the vesuvianite group.
 This confusion in nomenclature dates back to James Dwight Dana.
 It comes from the Vilyuy river area in Siberia.
+A similar green grossular garnet can be found in the Wah Wah mountain range in Utah.

-Grossular is known by many other names, and also some misnomers; colophonite – coarse granules of garnet, ernite, gooseberry-garnet – light green colored and translucent, olyntholite/olytholite, romanzovite, and tellemarkite.
+Grossular is known by many other names, and also some misnomers; colophonite – coarse granules of garnet (was later identified as a variety of andradite), ernite, gooseberry-garnet – light green colored and translucent, olyntholite/olytholite, romanzovite, and tellemarkite.
 Misnomers include South African jade, garnet jade, Transvaal jade, and African jade.

 Cultural significance

-Vermont has grossular garnet as its state gemstone.
+In 1991, Vermont named grossular garnet its state gemstone.